-Microsoft PowerPoint has been utilizing for years to create powerful presentation slides.
+Microsoft PowerPoint has been utilized for years to create powerful presentation slides.
 This software application is so easy to use and it provides many comfortable features to users.
-So the users simply design and create the presentation without bothering that what file format was used to save their presentation.
-They simply double click on the file and the PowerPoint intelligently recognizes the file format and opens it by establishing the necessary environment.
-Here, let’s take a look at some of the well known PowerPoint file formats.
+So the users simply design and create the presentation without bothering what presentation file format was used to save their presentation.
+They simply double-click on the file and the PowerPoint intelligently recognizes the file format and opens it by establishing the necessary environment.
+Here, let’s take a look at some of the well-known PowerPoint file formats.

 - Commonly used PowerPoint presentations

 When a user saves his PowerPoint presentation, he gives it a name, and PowerPoint saves it with the file extension .pptx.
 So the file name can be Presentation.pptx.

 The PowerPoint saves a file with .pptm extension when the presentation contains one or more macros.
 Therefore the Macro-enabled files can be saved with .pptx extension forcefully.

 PowerPoint 97-2003 cannot open and process .pptx or .pptm files.
 So if you want to share your presentation with someone who is using an older version of PowerPoint, you can save the presentation with .ppt extension.